DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Angioedema may rarely be due to decreased C1-esterase inhibitor; in such cases there may be a family history.
+Angioedema may rarely be due to decreased C1-esterase inhibitor; in such cases, there may be a family history.
 The presence of urticaria rules this out.

 In many cases, no cause is found after careful history and investigation.

-In most cases no investigations are warranted as the diagnosis is made by history and examination.
-In some cases a blood count is warranted (eosinophilia may point towards a drug allergy or parasitic infestation).
+In most cases, no investigations are warranted as the diagnosis is made by history and examination.
+In some cases, a blood count is warranted (eosinophilia may point towards a drug allergy or parasitic infestation).
 Prick tests are rarely helpful but may be warranted for some food-related reactions.
 Interpretation can be difficult.

 If angioedema in the absence of urticaria is recurrent, complement levels should be measured.
 C1 esterase inhibitor defects are associated with low levels of C4.

 Management should include avoidance of known precipitants.
-Antihistamines reduce itching, and to a lesser degree whealing, in most cases.
+Antihistamines reduce itching, and to a lesser degree wealing, in most cases.
 However, it may take several days for antihistamines to take effect in acute urticaria.
 Newer generation antihistamines available in New Zealand include:

 The dose may need to be increased.
-Conventional antihistamines such as promethazine, chlorpheniramine, azatidine and trimeprazine are less expensive and are sometimes prescribed for night sedation.
+Conventional antihistamines such as promethazine, chlorpheniramine, azetidine and trimeprazine are less expensive and are sometimes prescribed for night sedation.
 They may cause anti-adrenergic and anticholinergic side effects, which may be particularly troublesome and prolonged in the elderly.